fish-shell/fish-shell/doc_src/language.rst

   set -l grep_args -r "my string" grep $grep_args . # will run the same as `grep -r "my string"` .

-Unlike other shells, fish does not do "word splitting" - elements in a list stay as they are, even if they contain spaces or tabs.
+Unlike other shells, ghoti does not do "word splitting" - elements in a list stay as they are, even if they contain spaces or tabs.

 .. _variables-argv: